Table of Contents

-Hiring independent contractors eliminates your need to pay wage taxes, to offer benefits or to provide office space, which can save you 30-40% on labor costs*.
+Hiring independent contractors eliminate your need to pay wage taxes, offer benefits or provide office space, which can save you 30-40% on labor costs, according to many experts.
 In order to be considered an independent contractor, the relationship must meet the following criteria.

 - The payor/employer controls only the result of the work to be completed

 - The contractor controls how the work will be done

 - The contractor controls where and when the work will be done

 Speaking with an experienced employment lawyer is an easy way to ensure your situation meets the requirements and you avoid penalties and back taxes.